-student is not limited to the above subjects for his project work.
+\student is not limited to the above subjects for his project work.
 Students have the freedom to choose a subject from Contemporary International art experiments, new ideas, new medias &Materials and related art works.

+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

-- 1. Painting: composition in any chosen painting media limited to individual needs and sensibility. - Sculpture: Compositional exercises in round with various materials (clay, plaster, wood, metal) Or compositions for metal casting: Participation in mould.
+- 1. Painting: composition in any chosen painting media limited to individual needs and sensibility. - Sculpture: Compositional exercises in round with various materials (clay, plaster, wood, metal) or Pottery and ceramics: Throwing, building and slip casting.
+Or compositions for metal casting: Participation in mould.
 Making process, mould heading, metal pouring, chiseling.
-Finishing and oxidization process.
-Or Direct metal work Composition by various techniques in metal A) Arc Welding B) Soldering C) Brazing D) Riveting E) Repousse method.
-Relief composition by repousse method in metal sheet. - 3.
-Graphics (Printmaking): Etching or lithography or Serigraphy.
+Finishing and oxidization process. - 3.
+Graphics(Printmaking): Etching or lithography or Serigraphy.
 Lithography: Printing process and lithography principles of lithography in detail, practice in line & dot process of lithographic printing. - 4.
-Applied Art: Series of communication design on consumer products.
-(Posters, Press Layout, Packaging, Brand name/ logo and etc.) - 5.
-Photography and Photojournalism: Indoor and outdoor photography.
+Applied Art: Printing type setting: Knowledge of point system.
+Recognition of type faces.
+Reading of layout.
+Composing practice, printing. - 5.
+Photography: Indoor and outdoor photography.
 Assignments.